 HMRC often offer the opportunity for taxpayers to make disclosures rather than go through a lengthy enquiry process.
 These opportunities often include the guarantee that no penalties or litigation will be applied at a later date.
 An example is the current Contractor Loan Settlement scheme, where clients who have received ‘loans’ which HMRC now consider to be income, can disclose these and in return gain peace of mind and finality rather than having to await the 2019 Loan Charge.

 In many cases there is a financial benefit to settling early, along with achieving the finality.
 If there are any discrepancies with HMRCs figures or any areas of doubt exist we undertake the required communication on your behalf.

 We can assist through this process by ensuring the settlement deeds are offered with figures that are correct.

 Many businesses at times find themselves, for varying reasons, with cash flow difficulties.
 Tax Liabilities due to HMRC can often be large, with late or non-payment bringing severe penalties.

+DSW Tax Resolution has extensive experience of negotiating Time to Pay (“TTP”) arrangements.
+These agreements can range in length from a couple of months to numerous years.
 Our proposals contain all the information required by HMRC to enable them to recognise the need for the payment plan, whilst reassuring them that as well as settling historic issues, no future liabilities will arise.